DavidMirabal/CMD_CREATOR/README.md

 * EXCLUSIVELY FOR WINDOWS: Run **CMD_CREATOR_(WINDOWS).exe** and a window should open to enter some parameters.
 * FOR ALL USERS (YOU MUST HAVE PYTHON 3 AND SOME TYPICAL MODULES INSTALLED: NUMPY, MATPLOTLIB, SCIPY AND TKINTER): Run in an editor or terminal the file **CMD_CREATOR.py**.
 A window should open to enter the parameters.

 First, the program will search for globular clusters in the Harris catalog within the range of parameters you enter.
 You must enter a maximum distance from the Sun (in kpc) for which you want to search for globular clusters.
+Information on the stars in these found clusters is obtained from the catalog provided by Vasiliev & Baumgardt (2021).
 In the second line, enter the maximum extinction allowed to search for clusters (in E(B-V)).
 In the third line, enter the maximum metallicity (in [Fe/H]) for which you want to search for clusters and similarly in the fourth line the minimum metallicity (in [Fe/H]) for which you want to search for globular clusters.
 Pressing the **Start search** button will search the Harris catalog for all clusters that meet the parameters.
 When the search is finished, it will will be displayed in the space below.
 In this step, a .csv file is automatically created with these found clusters and their distance to the Sun, metallicity and extinction (Harris catalog data).
 This file is located in